ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ![](images/micro-config-rhocp10.png)

 - A number of `Kubernetes Resources` will now be created including a `Build Config` and `Build` that will pull the source and build a deployment.
 When done on the overview section you should see summary information for the `Deployment Config` including that it has 1 `Pod` (note in a realistic environment we would set this to have > 1 Pod for failover but it makes it easier for us to see logs with this 1 Pod running without having to configure an `ELK` stack) and it is running.
-Take note also of the `Route` highlighted which is the public ingress point to the microservice and this is needed for configuring the environment variable in the `BAW` [config section](/showtime/run-solution/#configure-servers) above.
+Take note also of the `Route` highlighted which is the public ingress point to the micro-service and this is needed for configuring the environment variable in the `BAW` [config section](/showtime/run-solution/#configure-servers) above.

 ![](images/micro-config-rhocp11.png)